astridx/meinblog/sik/r/babel-module-resolver-typescript/index.md

 ---
-title: "Babel Module Resolver with TypeScript"
+title: 'Babel Module Resolver with TypeScript'
-description: "How to use TypeScript with Babel Module Resolver for aliases that are defined in your .babelrc file ..."
+description: 'How to use TypeScript with Babel Module Resolver for aliases that are defined in your .babelrc file ...'
-date: "2020-02-01T13:56:46+02:00"
+date: '2020-02-01T13:56:46+02:00'
-categories: ["Tooling"]
+categories: ['Tooling']
-keywords: ["babel module resolver typescript"]
+keywords: ['babel module resolver typescript']
-hashtags: ["#100DaysOfCode", "#JavaScript"]
+hashtags: ['#100DaysOfCode', '#JavaScript']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />